 NOTE: The default SNMP agent configuration usually includes a SNMP community name such as public.
-For security reasons, rename the default SNMP community names.
-For information about renaming the SNMP community names, see the appropriate section below.
+For security reasons, you must rename the default SNMP community names.
+For information about renaming the SNMP community names, see Changing The SNMP Community Name.

 NOTE: SNMP Set operations are disabled by default in Server Administrator version 5.2 or later.
-Server Administrator provides support to enable or disable SNMP Set operations in Server Administrator.
-You can use the Server Administrator SNMP Configuration page under Preferences or the Server Administrator command line interface (CLI) to enable or disable SNMP Set operations in Server Administrator.
-For more information about the Server Administrator CLI, see the Dell OpenManage Server Administrator Command Line Interface User's Guide.
+You can enable or disable SNMP Set operations using the Server Administrator SNMP Configuration page under Preferences or the Server Administrator command line interface (CLI).
+For more information about the Server Administrator CLI, see the Dell OpenManage Server Administrator Command Line Interface Guide at dell.com/support/manuals.